scriubuguri/PythonicSky/README.md

 - `-c <city>`: Specify the name of the city for which you want to retrieve weather information.
 If not provided, the default city is "Bucharest".
 - `-u <units>`: Specify the temperature units to display.
 Available options are "metric" (Celsius), "imperial" (Fahrenheit), and "standard" (Kelvin).
 The default unit is "metric".
 - `-p <parameter>`: Specify the weather parameter to display.
 Available options are "t" (temperature), "w" (wind speed), "h" (humidity), and "c" (cloudiness).
 The default parameter is "t".
+- `-v`: Enable verbose mode.
+Additional information will be displayed in the output.

 ## Example